andresarmento/modbus-esp8266/API.md

 IPAddress eventSource();
 ```

-Should be called from onGet/onSet or transaction callback function.
+*Modbus IP Master/Slave* Should be called from onGet/onSet or transaction callback function.
 Returns IP address of remote requesting operation or INADDR_NONE for local.

 *Note:* For transaction callback INADDR_NONE returned in case if transaction is timedout.